FWM#: 457 (Supersedes 522 FW 4 and Appendixes 1, 2, and 3, 12/17/92, FWM 060)

 B. Final.
 Additional final performance report documentation may be needed for specific subproject activities (see 522 FW for listing of activities and requirements).

 522 FW 17, Cost Accounting and Financial Reporting (10/13/2005) supersedes section 4.18 below.
 The Division of Federal Assistance is revising this Manual chapter to incorporate changes, and we anticipate releasing a new chapter by July 2007.

 4.18 What financial reporting is required of the State?
 As stated in 43 CFR 12.81, States must submit a Financial Status Report (Standard Form 269) for each grant agreement.
 The Financial Status Report accounts for outlays at the grant subproject level (i.e., boat access, aquatic education, hunter education, etc.) during the reporting period.
 Funds must be identified as Federal and non‑Federal shares to document match requirements are fulfilled at the subproject level.
 The States must certify and are accountable for financial information they provide on SF 269.
 The Financial Status Report is due within 90 days of the end of the grant year.
 For a grant agreement lasting 12 months, this is the expiration date of the grant agreement.
 For multi‑year grant agreements, this is the 1‑year anniversary of the effective date of the grant agreement.
 If the State cannot provide the report within the 90‑day period, it must submit a request for extension to the Regional Director before the end of this period.
 The request must contain a justification for the delay and an estimated date for submission of the required report.
 When circumstances warrant closer monitoring, the Service may require that a Financial Status Report be submitted quarterly or semiannually.

-For information on the content of this chapter, contact the Division of Federal Assistance.
-For more information about this Web site, contact Krista Bibb in the Division of Policy and Directives Management.
+For information on the content of this chapter, contact the Wildlife and Sport Fish Restoration Program.
+For more information about this Web site, contact Krista Bibb in the Division of Policy, Performance, and Management Programs.